Special Education Screening Appointments

 If you are interested in a special education screening, please contact Heather Potocek to schedule an appointment.
 You can call 847-838-8261 or email firstname.lastname@example.org.

-You are responsible for bringing the following to your screening appointment:
+You are responsible for bringing the following:

 1. Child’s certified birth certificate